 Large trucks are inherently harder to operate and dangerous compared to every other vehicle on the road.
 Since they’re typically bigger, longer, and heavier, they can be more difficult for drivers to maneuver than standard passenger cars.
 This causes drivers to likely lose control more easily, which can lead to a tragedy if they’re involved in an accident.

 Sometimes trucks even have defective parts or aren’t properly maintained per their fleet vehicle maintenance schedule, ultimately increasing their odds of accident.
 In addition, because of their momentum from weight, it might be nearly impossible to recover from a problem situation particularly in inclement weather.

 - Trucks can lose control easily when going downhill.

 - Truck tires can burst when there is too much weight.

-- Semi-trucks may shift weight, which can causes steering difficulties and topple over.
+- Semi-trucks often shift the cargo weight, which can causes steering difficulties and even lead to a rollover.

 - A trailer tractor’s center of gravity could rise, making rolling more probable.